otayfuroglu/deepMDMC/README.md

 ## MD/GCMC

-(a)The overall workflow of the simulation algorithm is illustrated in the following scheme, summarizing the key steps of the MLP-based GCMC and hybrid MD/GCMC approach, (b) isotermal and (c) isobaric adsoption results.
+The overall workflow of the simulation algorithm is illustrated in the following scheme, (a) summarizing the key steps of the MLP-based GCMC and hybrid MD/GCMC approach, (b) isotermal and (c) isobaric adsoption results.

 <br/>
 <p align="center">